 On September 1, 2009 Jack and Eydie got married in a small private ceremony in Los Angeles.

 This time around Jack wanted to make sure everyone knew the process of his filmmaking, his passion and his labor, so he documented every production day as a behind the scenes video diary.
-Jack Venturo’s Production Diaries can be seen on YouTube and on the special features of the DVD.
+Jack Venturo’s Production Diaries can be seen on YouTube.

 The film was accepted into the Crystal Palace International Film Festival in London and got nominated as a finalist and a special transmitter award.

 The movie was also accepted into the 10 Squared Film Festival in Fullerton, CA where it won:

 - 1st Place Jury Award (Panel of judges included a film critic for the L.A Times)